 A built-in identifier is one of the identifiers produced by the production BUILT_IN_IDENTIFIER.
-It is a compile-time error if a built-in identifier is used as the declared name of a class, type parameter or type alias.
-It is a compile-time error to use a built-in identifier other than dynamic as a type annotation.
+It is a compile-time error if a built-in identifier is used as the declared name of a prefix, class, type parameter or type alias.
+It is a compile-time error to use a built-in identifier other than dynamic as a type annotation or type parameter.